Operational status of DB0NTS

 The user DF0NTS first connects to the OE9FWV gateway on HF and then uses the packet radio network to establish a link with DB0NTS.
 After finishing the connection with the latter station the user gets reconnected to the gateway and terminates the connection there.

-If you are interested in accessing DB0NTS through Hamnet either as a link partner or as a user please contact the station trustee (see below).
+If you are interested in accessing DB0NTS either through Hamnet or the public internet as a link partner or user please contact the station trustee (see below).

 user --internet--> telnet/ packet --packet--> DB0NTS radio gateway